-After an offer of a playing contract at Aberdeen foundered due to injury concerns, Maloney joined the coaching team at Celtic in August 2017.
+Maloney left Hull City in the 2017 close season, after an offer of a playing contract at Aberdeen foundered due to injury concerns he joined the coaching team at Celtic in August 2017.
 In September 2018 he left Celtic to take up a coaching role with the Belgium national team, working alongside his former Wigan teammate Roberto Martinez.
+After helping Belgium reach the quarter final stage of the delayed Euro 2020 Finals in the summer of 2021, Maloney was appointed first team manager at Edinburgh-based SPL side Hibernian in December 2021.
+Despite reaching the Scottish Cup semi-final, which was lost to Edinburgh rivals Hearts, Maloney was dismissed in April 2022 after only four months in charge at Easter Road.

 Date/Place of Birth: 24 January 1983, Miri (Malaysia)